javascript-tutorial/en.javascript.info/2-ui/1-document/07-modifying-document/article.md

 - To append HTML to the page before it has finished loading:
   - `document.write(html)`

-  After the page is loaded such call erases the document.
+  After the page is loaded such a call erases the document.
 Mostly seen in old scripts.